bookdash/bookdash-books/sizwes-smile/en/index.md

 ![Sizwe and his mother are at the library.
 Sizwe is not smiling.]({{ page.images-folder }}/10.jpg)

 In the library, everything was quiet except for the sound of the rain.
-“It’s time to go,” said Sizwe’s mother, closingher book.“Aw, mom!” said Sizwe, who had run out ofsmiles.
+“It’s time to go,” said Sizwe’s mother, closingher book.“Aw, mom!” said Sizwe, who had run out of smiles.

 ![Everyone is in the street.
 They are all smiling.]({{ page.images-folder }}/11.jpg)